Nguyen-HanhNong/Carleton-CS-LLM-Chatbot/README.md

 This project is an implementation of a customized chatbot, powered by a Llama LLM model from Meta.
 The chatbot is designed to provide information about the Carleton University Computer Science program.
 The chatbot is built using NextJS, React, Material-UI, and OpenRouter and OpenAI API.

-The chatbot is deployed and hosted on an AWS EC2 instance, and can be found at: [Carleton CS LLM Chatbot](http://ec2-3-146-37-107.us-east-2.compute.amazonaws.com/)

 ## Getting Started

 ### Prerequisites